theyeshu/easy-express-crud-generator/README.md

 ## Breif Introduction

+> **Query is case sensitive.
+All mentioned params and query stirngs are expected in lowercase.**

 * **Normal query:** ```/city``` will fetch all records with all data.
 * **Graphql style, Ask for data you need**: Simply add variable name in params e.g ```/city/name/country``` you will get _id, name and country only.
 Nothing else.
 * **Search and filteration** can be done with following **query** keywords.